rafalkaron/rafalkaron.github.io/content/_index.md

 {.text_small}

 Hugo
 : I am experienced in designing, developing, and styling Hugo sites.
 I developed this site from scratch in Hugo.
+I leverage the **Liquid** template language to keep the template logic modular.
 {.text_small}

 Jekyll